jwc20/pyttt/notes.md

     - also there are risks of array being altered accidently because arrays are passed between functions by reference.

 - string manipulation is optimized in Python
 - since strings are immutable, we need to pass around copy of the string with the cost of speed but with less risk of string being altered when passed between functions(like arrays)
+    - using immutable data types prevents using `deepcopy()` and deep copying is slow and use up memory

+### string manipulation and getting position

+- multi-dimensional arrays are slow and uses lot of memory so we should instead use 1d-array (a block of memory)
+- calculate the index of the 1d-array from the matrix row and column
+    - (e.g. row * width + col)
+- matrix multiplication requires going through rows and the columns of the matrix
+    - (prob have to use cross product to determine positions of the squares in the board using the board string (" x..x..xo."))
+    - must consider recursion for infinite fractal board

+---

 ## cool